What is the Pink Line Metro Status in 2026?

 The Pink Line Metro (also called Reach 6) of Namma Metro is a 21.25 km-long route that connects South Bengaluru to North Bengaluru.
 It starts from Kalena Agrahara (Gottigere area on Bannerghatta Road) and goes all the way to Nagawara.
 This line has both elevated and underground sections.
 About 7.5 km is elevated, covering six stations along the Bannerghatta Road side.
 The remaining 13.8 km runs underground, passing through busy city areas like MG Road, Shivajinagar, and Cantonment.
 Once fully ready, the Pink Line will become a major north–south travel route in Bengaluru.
 It will connect with the Yellow Line at Jayadeva Hospital and the Blue Line at Nagawara, making travel much easier across the city.

-Current Construction Status of Line Metro in 2026
+Current Construction Status of Pink Line Metro in 2026

-By April 2026, most of the Pink Line Metro construction will be complete, and train testing will have started.
-The line will open in two parts — first, the elevated section on Bannerghatta Road, and later, the underground section will open after that in the same year.
+As of June 2026, most of the Pink Line Metro construction is complete and train testing is underway.
+The line will open in two parts.
+The elevated section on Bannerghatta Road is targeted for July 2026, and the underground section is expected to follow by December 2026.

 Phase 1: Elevated Section (Bannerghatta Road)